best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Testing here refers to code that assert that your code is working as expected.
 Where code documentation specifies what code should do, testing assures that this specification is true.

-The core concept of testing is **"Does my code give do what I expect it to, given realistic inputs?"**.
+The core concept of testing is **"Does my code do what I expect it to, given realistic inputs?"**.

 The most common pattern for writing these tests is:
 1. Arrange - set up any pre-requisites for your test